letisiapangataa/system-monitoring-dashboard/README.md

-# System Monitoring Dashboard
+# 💻 System Monitoring Dashboard (ALP)

 A system monitoring and alerting solution built to track infrastructure health, performance metrics, and security events in real-time.
 This lab demonstrates full-stack observability using Python, Prometheus, InfluxDB, and Grafana.

 ---